AI

 There is a difference between implementing AI and transforming with AI.

 Implementation means your team uses the tools.
 Transformation means your team thinks differently, makes decisions differently, and creates value differently.
-You cannot rush the second one.
+You can’t rush the second one.

 People are exhausted.
-Adding another rushed AI initiative on top of this fatigue does not create transformation.
+Job displacement fears nearly doubled from 28% to 40% between 2024 and 2026.
+Adding another rushed AI initiative on top of this anxiety does not create transformation.
 It creates resistance.

 I have watched this pattern play out at Tallyfy repeatedly.
 Customers who insist on 30-day implementations get tool adoption.
 The ones who commit to 6-9 months get transformation.
 The difference shows up a year later when the first group is still struggling with basic adoption while the second group has redesigned entire workflows around AI capabilities.